-The International Business B.A.S. degree incorporates both a practicum and an internship into the international business curriculum.
-These courses contribute to a significant applied, hands-on learning focus for the applied baccalaureate degree, giving students real world experience that they can bring to their future careers.
+The Residential and Commercial Property Management (RCPM) B.A.S. degree incorporates both a practicum portfolio and an internship into the property management curriculum.
+These courses contribute to a significant applied, hands-on learning focus for the applied baccalaureate degree, giving students real world experience that they can bring to their future jobs.

 The practicum portfolio is a project students will complete that is compiled into a portfolio.
 The portfolio will demonstrate property management knowledge accumulated throughout the program.

 The practicum project will incorporate a real world project from an industry client.
 Students will be asked to create reports and deliverables for the client which may include, but are not limited to sample leases, revenue statements, and management plans.
 The practicum will incorporate content from all previous property management courses and will require that student create a final portfolio product demonstrating knowledge from past courses.